BruceEckel/pybooktools/README.md

   - https://rich.readthedocs.io/en/stable/protocol.html: Define __rich__ for classes
   - Add slugline-style output formatting to `update_example_output.py`
 - Test `update_markdown_code_listings.py` to verify it works with new slugline format
-- Tool that extracts one example or all examples from a chapter back to its source code repo.
+- Tool `extract_markdown_code_listings.py` that extracts one example or all examples from a chapter back to its source code repo.
-  Will extract a new examples directory and stub files for a chapter.
+  - Will extract a new examples directory and stub files for a chapter.
-  If a slugline exists in the Markdown file it will create it (if not already there) in the corresponding source-code repo.
+  - If a slugline exists in the Markdown file it will create it (if not already there) in the corresponding source-code repo.
+  - Consider a shorthand to generate a new example file
-  Also tells you if any files in a chapter example directory are not used in that chapter.
+  - Also tells you if any files in a chapter example directory are not used in that chapter.